awitten1/awitten1.github.io/_posts/2022-12-27-variant-indexes.md

 In this example, rows with row numbers 2, 5 and 10 have Maryland for their state value.
 The idea is that we store a single bit for every row in the table, and set the bit to 1 for each row number where the row satisfies the condition, and 0 for other rows.

 Here's the tradeoff: when a column can take only a few distinct values (let's call the number of distinct values the "cardinality") bitmaps are much more storage efficient.
+Being storage efficient is good, because it means we need to spend fewer I/Os to read the index into memory.

 To understand why, let's imagine column for marital status.
 Every individual is either a married or not.
 Therefore, we need two bitmaps to store this information.
 This gives us `2M` bits that we need to store in total.
 Assuming 32 bits in a row number (RID), a RID list index would require `32M` bits for the same index.
 A RID-list index on any column requires `32M` bits because there are `M` rows and a RID requires 32 bits, and each RID appears once.
 So the storage savings is huge.